alexirpan/alexirpan.github.io/_posts/2016-07-29-pokemon-go-equality.markdown

 doesn't necessarily mean they're prejudiced against rich people.

 Survivorship bias is not an end-all argument.
-It's simply one more filter to apply before trusting something.
+It's simply one more filter to protect yourself from making the wrong conclusion.
 Protecting airplanes is important.
 Identifying discrimination is important.
-And of course, Pokemon Go is important.
+And of course, Pokemon Go is important too.